Senior executive position in charge of overall product strategy and execution for a technology company.

 Legion was a research environment, but attuned to the needs of several users and collaborators spread across the globe.
 The development environment was C++, with some Perl/ksh scripting.
 My focus was on developing quality software in an academic environment and aggressively publishing the results of using this software.

 Larsen & Toubro is the largest engineering company in India.
-Their Information Systems Division, located in a large facility in Bombay, is one of the leaders in software development in India.
+Their Information Systems Division is one of the leaders in software development in India.

 I was part of a team in this division that wrote and tested C++ classes for a CAD package developed by a prominent French client, Matra.
 I also wrote Xlib routines for displaying the elements in the package.
 I developed tools for managing classes and automatically generating test cases.